psu-efd/pyHMT2D/README.rst

    channels and structures are ignored.
 -  Currently, only flow data is processes; others such as sediment and water quality are ignored.
--  This package is developed and tested with HEC-RAS v5.0.7; other versions may work but has not been tested.
+-  This package is developed and tested with HEC-RAS v5.0.7; other versions may work but have not been tested.

 User manual and API documentation
 ---------------------------------